 Creating content for your website is a serious task.
 Writing website content is not the same as writing printed content, that’s because we read website content differently.
-Be honest, when was the last time you read a whole online article top to bottom?
-Yup.
+Be honest, when was the last time you read an entire online article top to bottom?

 It’s usually a quick glance to see if the information you’re seeking is there.
 If not, fear the wrath of the back button!
 Needless to say, you don’t have long to make an impression.
 If you want your visitors to stick around, it’s got be compelling stuff.

 According to research, people will only read around 20% of the text on your average web page.
 It’s also worth noting that people read 25% slower on screen than in print, so some recommend that you need around 50% of print publication copy of you are to adapt it for the web.

 Website content should be concise and to the point

 Basically, you have two options:

 - Learn a little about writing website content and get to work

 Either way, here is a plan to help you get started.